 Ensures oversight to safeguard the University from potential liability issues.

-Partners with the Vice President of Human Resources to ensure compliance with community standards during staff hiring.
+Partners with the Vice President of Human Resources to ensure compliance with Biola University community standards during staff hiring.

 Holds final authority over SGA policies, budgets, and hiring decisions, always acting in the best interests of both the SGA as a governing body and the Biola University student body.